-Clicking on the "Groups" link in the Main Menu will take you to an interface that allows you to add, remove, and search for Lasso groups.
+Clicking on the "Groups" link in the Main Menu will lead to an interface that allows adding, removing, and searching for Lasso groups.
 Lasso groups are stored in the instance's internal SQLite databases.
 Each group has a name and a status (enabled or disabled).
 They can optionally have a comment.
-These groups can be used with Lasso users and with the auth... methods for HTTP authentication.
+These groups can be used with Lasso users and with the auth\... methods for HTTP authentication.